+The expences of the great consisted in pomp and show, and a numerous retinue, rather than in convenience and true pleasure.
 The earl of Nottingham, in his embassy to Spain, was attended by 500 persons: The earl of Hertford, in that to Brussels, carried 300 gentlemen along with him.
 Lord Bacon has remarked, that the English nobility, in his time, maintained a larger retinue of servants than the nobility of any other nation, except, perhaps, the Polanders.a

 Civil honours, which now hold the first place, were, at that time, subordinate to the military.
 The young gentry and nobility were fond of distinguishing themselves by arms.
-The fury of duels too prevailed more than at any time before or since.
-This was the turn, that the romantic chivalry, for which the nation was formerly so renowned, had lately taken.
+The fury of duels too prevailed more than at any time before or since. b This was the turn, that the romantic chivalry, for which the nation was formerly so renowned, had lately taken.